FLASH SALES: discover new special offers every week!

 How to Plant It?

-• Position the root ball in the hole, ensuring the collar (the base of the trunk) is level with the soil.
+• Position the root ball in the hole, ensuring that the collar (the base of the trunk) is level with the soil.

-• Install a stake.
+• Install a stake

-• Backfill with the excavated garden soil mixed with compost.
+• Backfill with the excavated garden soil mixed with compost

-Maintenance, Pruning and Care
+Maintenance, pruning and care

 Multiplication

-• Sow the seeds in autumn or spring under a cold frame or in a nursery and cover them with about 1 cm of compost
+• Sow the seeds in autumn or spring under a frame or in a nursery and cover them with about 1 cm of compost

 • Keep moist until germination, which can take over a year

-How to pair Celtis or Mediterranean Hackberry
+How to associate the Celtis or Hackberry tree

 Acer monspessulanum, Celtis australis (photo: Claudio Gioseffi), Ceanothus thyrsiflorus ‘Repens’ (photo: A. Barra), Phlomis fruticosa, Cistus albidus, and Arbutus andrachne